jaffee/aicli/README.md

 ## Future/TODO

+- support an automatic context limit
+- support reading a config to set system message and such
 - support other services like Anthropic, Cohere
 - Write conversation, or single response to file
 - automatically save conversations and allow listing/loading of convos